brockcataldi/deodar-docs/docs/reference/class-deodar.md

 **Since:** 2.0.0
 **Returns:** void

-Empty constructor meant to be overridden by child classes.
+Empty constructor meant to be empty, as it's not needed.

 ### Public Methods